norman-ml/norman_sdk_python/README.md

 For more details visit [Norman SDK upload model documentation](https://sdk.norman-ai.com/api/norman1/overview1#3)

 ### Define a Model Configuration
+The model configuration defines how your model is registered and exposed within Norman.
+It describes the model’s metadata, assets, and its expected inputs and outputs.

+At a high level, a model configuration includes:

+- Metadata
+Basic information such as the model name, version label, and descriptions that appear in the Models Library.

+- Assets
+References to model files (for example weights) that Norman will store and make available at runtime.

+- Input signatures - a structured definition of what inputs the model expects, including:

+  - Display titles shown to users

+  - Data encodings (e.g. txt, png)

+  - Parameter mappings used internally by the model

+- Output signatures - a definition of what the model returns, including:

+  - Output names exposed to users

+  - Data formats and encodings

+  - Whether the output is returned as a primitive value or a file

+This configuration allows Norman to automatically validate inputs, transform data, and correctly expose your model for invocation via the SDK.
 ```python
 model_config = {
     "name": "stable-diffusion-3.5-large",